drduh/YubiKey-Guide/README.md

     use-standard-socket
     EOF

 If you are using Linux on the desktop, you may want to use `/usr/bin/pinentry-gnome3` to use a GUI manager.
+For macOS, try `brew install pinentry-mac`, and adjust the `pinentry-program` setting to suit.

 ### Replace ssh-agent with gpg-agent

-    $ pkill ssh-agent ; pkill gpg-agent ; \
-      eval $(gpg-agent --daemon --enable-ssh-support --use-standard-socket \
-      --log-file ~/.gnupg/gpg-agent.log --write-env-file)
+[gpg-agent](https://wiki.archlinux.org/index.php/GnuPG#SSH_agent) provides OpenSSH agent emulation.
+To launch the agent for use by ssh use the `gpg-connect-agent /bye` or `gpgconf --launch gpg-agent` commands.

+Depending on how your environment is set up, you might need to add these to your shell `rc` file:

+    export GPG_TTY="$(tty)"
+    export SSH_AUTH_SOCK="${HOME}/.gnupg/S.gpg-agent.ssh"
+    gpgconf --launch gpg-agent

 ### Copy public key to server